 By putting up defamatory statements on your website, you can be legally liable for damages incurred by your competitor.
 For instance, if your competitor loses sales due to false information on your business website, they can file a defamation lawsuit against you.

 7.Protect Your Business With Insurance

 Last but not least is to protect your business against future calamitous events (such as acts of God) and other liabilities.
 That’s where insurance comes in.
 An insurance policy can help protect both your personal and business assets.
 There are several insurances policies you can consider for your business.
 Some of them are required by the law, while others are voluntary.

 A good example of insurance required by the law is unemployment and disability coverage.
 Another insurance policy you should acquire is general liability coverage that can protect your business against lawsuits, injuries, property damage, and much more.

 What Are The Benefits Of Starting An Online Business?

 Though you might still be thinking of sticking to the more familiar brick-and-mortar business, starting an online business provides several benefits.
-Some benefits to starting a business or transitioning online include the following:
+Some benefits to starting an online business or transitioning online include the following:

 1. Low Start-Up Cost

 As mentioned earlier, you only need a computer and an internet connection to starting an online business.
 That makes starting an online business one of the simplest ways anyone could do to start building an empire with little or no capital investment at all.
 Also, by operating your business online, you can eliminate other hassles like the need to pay for dedicated office equipment or signing long-term lease commitments.